NSchoenle/Blocky-CSC207/README.txt

-CSC 207 Homework 4: Blocky
+#CSC 207 Homework 4: Blocky

-Nora Schoenle, Esther Hwang, Joshua Tibatemwa
+Nolan Schoenle, Esther Hwang, Joshua Tibatemwa

 This homework focuses on debugging a version of Tetris.
+The source code was provided by the instructor with various errors to fix.

 Resources:
  Help with random from http://stackoverflow.com/questions/5887709/getting-random-numbers-in-java